 Insurance, property taxes and the upkeep of your house and property are additional costs that quickly add up.
 Unfortunately, these additional expenses can mean you’ll have less money for saving, spending and debt reduction.
 It could also mean taking on even more debt.

 If you’re one of the many Canadians living beyond their means, renting can give you time to get on top of your financial situation.
-That may mean changing your money mindset or embracing minimalism so you can prioritize debt reduction and saving.
+That may mean changing your money mindset or embracing minimalism so you can prioritize and saving.

 It’s nice to feel settled in your own home.
-But what happens if you’re offered a dream job in another city or you want to relocate for a new relationship?
+But what happens if you’re offered a dream job in or you want to relocate for a new relationship?
 Many young Canadians are in the phase of their lives when major changes — like marriage, career developments or starting a family — take place.

 Selling your home, relocating or taking a parental leave could result in you losing money or taking on debt.
 If you’re not sure that you’re going to be staying put for at least five years, renting (vs owning) gives you more freedom to explore new opportunities.